-Cyber threats continue to be a major concern for business owners.
-You must defend your business from cyber threats.
+Cyber threats are a significant concern for business owners.
+It is imperative to defend your business from these threats.
 Not having a cybersecurity strategy in place is no longer an option.
-You must be proactive with your cybersecurity prevention strategies.
-Here are 5 easy ways to defend your business from cyber threats.
+You must be proactive and take preventive measures to protect your business from cyber-attacks.
+Here are five easy ways to defend your business from cyber threats.

 1. Know Your Risks

-As auditors, we frequently talk about risk assessment and risk management strategies as the foundation of any information security and cyber security program.
-By performing a formal risk assessment, your organization can gain a clear picture of where your assets lie, and what internal and external vulnerabilities exist.
-Keeping an awareness of the threat landscape and the cybersecurity threats that exist can help defend your business from cyber threats.
+As auditors, we frequently stress the significance of conducting a thorough risk assessment and implementing risk management strategies, as they are the foundation of any adequate information security and cybersecurity program.
+A comprehensive risk assessment can give your organization a detailed inventory of its assets and internal and external vulnerabilities.
+By keeping abreast of the threat landscape and the prevalent cybersecurity risks, you can safeguard your business from cyber threats.

 2. Promote a Culture of Cybersecurity

-The workforce is any organization’s critical line of defense, and with the threat landscape rapidly changing, it’s important to keep employees on their toes at all times.
-Creating a culture of cybersecurity can help encourage employees to be aware of cyber threats and help to educate the workforce on recognizing and preventing cyber threats from occurring.
+The workforce is any organization’s critical line of defense, and with the threat landscape rapidly changing, it’s essential to keep employees on their toes at all times.
+Creating a culture of cybersecurity can help encourage employees to be aware of cyber threats and educate the workforce on recognizing and preventing cyber threats.

 3. Ensure Hardening Standards

-Implementing hardening standards is an important step to defend your business from cyber threats.
-System and network hardening, also known as “defense in depth”, is a great approach to eliminating the potential of a cyberattack by creating multiple layers of protection.
-A strong perimeter firewall, anti-virus, strong passwords, IDS, and physical access controls are all examples of hardening techniques.
-Using these controls in combination can help to defend your business from cyber threats.
+Hardening standards is essential in protecting your business from cyber threats.
+System and network hardening, also known as “defense in depth,” involves the creation of multiple layers of protection to eliminate the potential for a cyberattack.
+Hardening techniques include a strong perimeter firewall, anti-virus, robust passwords, IDS, and physical access controls.
+By combining these controls, you can better defend your business against cyber threats.

 4. Encrypt Everything